Azure-Samples/Serverless-microservices-reference-architecture/documentation/introduction.md

 }
 ```

-**Please note** that, in the reference implementation, `EVGH_` is added to the function name that handles the Event Grid event i.e. `EVGH_TripExternalizations2SignalR`.
+**Please note** that, in the reference implementation, `EVGH_` is added to the function name that handles an Event Grid event i.e. `EVGH_TripExternalizations2SignalR`.

 TBA - Details